 Skip to Content

-Greg Lippmann Net Worth – $100 million
+Greg Lippmann Net Worth $100 Million

 What is Greg Lippmann’s net worth?

-Who is Greg Lippmann’s wife?
+Greg Lippmann is an icon in the world of Wall Street and has a net worth of $100 million.
 A hedge fund manager and finance whizz kid, Greg Lippmann was even a key character in Michael Lewis’s 2010 bestselling book, The Big Short: Inside the Doomsday Machine.

 Never read the book?